How Attackers Evade Secure Email Gateways & How to Stop Them

 Technical controls alone cannot address all evasion techniques.
 Effective email security requires complementary administrative measures and user engagement strategies.

 Strict verification procedures for sensitive transactions provide protection against business email compromise attempts that bypass technical controls through social engineering.
-Organizations implementing mandatory out-of-band verification for financial changes and data transfers report over 99% reduction in successful BEC attacks according to 2024 FBI data.
+Organizations implementing mandatory out-of-band verification for financial changes and data transfers can significantly reduce successful BEC attacks.

 Security awareness training that specifically addresses modern evasion techniques helps users recognize and report sophisticated attacks.
 The most effective programs now include simulation of current attack techniques, providing users with practical experience identifying the specific tactics currently used by attackers.